 E-commerce business that outsources their order fulfilment to a 3PL (third-party logistics provider) can benefit from improved customer service, having peace of mind that orders will be delivered promptly and efficiently.
-As a result, this allows you to focus on other areas of priority within your business, such as marketing.
+As a result, this allows you to focus on other areas of priority and growth within your business, such as marketing.

 How does an ERP differ from a WMS?

 In addition to an ERP, many warehouses also use a WMS (Warehouse Management System) to help make the order fulfilment process as efficient as possible.
 Though many people may use the terms interchangeably, both an ERP and WMS are separate systems.